ijanhv/MegaMart/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Description

+MegaMart is a fullstack ecommerce application built with Nextjs, TailwindCSS, Typescript, React Tanstack Query, Prisma, and MySQL.
+This is an ecommerce application where users can browse and search for products, filter by category, price, and rating.
+Vendors can create products, edit products, and delete products.

+## Features

+- JWT Authentication used for login and registraton
+- Prisma ORM used for database queries
+- React Tanstack Query used for data fetching
+- TailwindCSS used for styling
+- Users can login and reigster with email and password
+- Users can browse and search for products, filter by category, price, and rating
+- Vendors can create products, edit products, and delete products

+## Tech Stack

+- Nextjs
+- TailwindCSS
+- Typescript
+- React Tanstack Query
+- Prisma
+- MySQL